donfiguerres/donfiguerres.github.io/content/posts/version-control/git/changing-committer-author-and-email-in-git/index.md

     parent: git
 ---

-I recently observered in my GitHub profile that most of my commits are not shown in my contribution activity.
+I recently observed in my GitHub profile that most of my commits are not shown in my contribution activity.
 After doing a quick search, I found that the problem because my email in my commits do not match the email associated with my GitHub account.